From Hell to Heaven

 From Hell to Heaven is a 1933 American pre-Code drama film.
 It was directed by Erle C. Kenton, and features an ensemble cast including Carole Lombard, Jack Oakie, Adrienne Ames and Sidney Blackmer.
 It was adapted from the stage play by Lawrence Hazard.

-Synopsis
+Plot

 A group of people from several walks of life gather to watch a horse race.